MJ-API-Development/.github/profile/README.md

 ## Contact Us

 We would love to hear from you!
-If you have any questions about our API or would like to learn more about our development services, please feel free to contact us at [contact@mjapidevelopment.com](mailto:contact@mjapidevelopment.com).
-You can also follow us on Twitter [@mjapidev](https://twitter.com/mjapidev) for updates and news about our API and development services.
+If you have any questions about our API or would like to learn more about our development services, please feel free to contact us at [support@eod-stock-api.site](mailto:support@eod-stock-api.site).
+You can also follow us on Twitter [@EodStockAPI](https://twitter.com/EodStockAPI) for updates and news about our API and development services.

 ## Contributing

 We are always looking for talented developers to join our team and help us build even better APIs.
-If you are interested in contributing to our projects, please feel free to contact us at [jobs@mjapidevelopment.com](mailto:jobs@mjapidevelopment.com) with your resume and a brief introduction.
+If you are interested in contributing to our projects, please feel free to contact us at [jobs@eod-stock-api.site](mailto:jobs@eod-stock-api.site) with your resume and a brief introduction.

 ## License